 India’s post-independence political opportunism and diplomatic animus toward Israel did not stem from any religious or cultural pre-disposition.
 It was an over-conscientious expression of realpolitik — the act of what was then a fledgling, third world country confronted by some very powerful, well established, and hostile adversaries.

 While the INC catered to the country’s large Muslim population, its post-1947 opposition to Zionism was not entirely a result of domestic appeasement.
 Defending itself from the acute, foreign existential threats was the priority, and not pacifying a “vote bank”.
-Soviet propaganda, and it’s self-proclaimed front runner status in the opposition to what it preached was Western “Imperialism” also played an important part in enticing India into Moscow’s pro-Arab stable.
+Soviet propaganda, and the Soviets’ self-proclaimed front runner status in the opposition to what it preached was Western “Imperialism” also played an important part in enticing India into Moscow’s pro-Arab stable.

 Also, India’s policies were always in stark contrast to the sentiments of the overwhelming Hindu majority.